 Jazz drumming is a highly demanding art form where you have to keep time without compromising on musicality.
 In early jazz, the drummer’s job was to simply give the music a lively pulse.
-However, players like Gene Krupa and Buddy Rich solo’d their way into the limelight and made drums a lead instrument for jazz.
+However, soloists such as Gene Krupa and Buddy Rich helped to make drums a prominent lead instrument in jazz.

 When you put the classic tone and look of a traditional jazz kit, and add modern hardware, you get the Gretsch Catalina Club drums.
 They give a nice warm but punchy sound, which is great for jazz and rock music.